AtrCheema/AI4Water/README.md

 ## using for `scikit-learn`/`xgboost`/`lgbm`/`catboost` based models
-The repository can also be used for machine learning based models such as scikit-learn/xgboost based models for both classification and regression problems by making use of `ml_model` and `ml_model_args` keyword arguments in `Model` function.
+The repository can also be used for machine learning based models such as scikit-learn/xgboost based models for both classification and regression problems by making use of `model` keyword arguments in `Model` function.
 However, integration of ML based models is not complete yet.
 ```python
 from dl4seq import Model
 import pandas as pd